me4502/me4502/README.md

-### Hey 😁 I'm Me4502
+### Hey 😁 I'm Maddy / Me4502 🎉

-I'm a Software Engineer at [Clipchamp](https://clipchamp.com/) 🎬.
+I'm a Software Engineer at [Clipchamp](https://clipchamp.com/) 🎬 mostly working in [Typescript](https://www.typescriptlang.org/).
 We make an entirely client-side in-browser video editor 🤯.

 I also do a lot of work on Minecraft-related projects.
 Some of what I work on is,